TYPES OF GROUP WITHIN THE ORGANIZATION

 - Formal groups are of little benefits to the members

-- Financial losses to members due to mismanagement of funds corrupt leaders
+- Financial losses to members due to mismanagement of funds by corrupt leaders

 WAYS FORMAL AND INFORMAL GROUPS PROMOTE HUMAN RELATIONS IN AN ORGANIZATION